pwichmann/deep-learning-with-vector-graphics-book/quiver_book/03_related_work/papers/Lopes_et_al_2019.md

 # Lopes et al. (2019) | A Learned Representation for Scalable Vector Graphics (svg-vae)

+Lopes et al. propose a generative model for vector graphics called svg-vae.
+The work focusses on SVGs obtained from fonts.
+This limits the complexity compared to SVGs found in the wild.
+Only 4 SVG commands are considered: moveTo, lineTo, cubicBezier and EOS.

 ```{admonition} Available resources at a glance
 * [arXiv URL to the paper](https://arxiv.org/abs/1904.02632)
 * [Implementation as part of Google's Magenta, Github repo](https://github.com/tensorflow/magenta/tree/master/magenta/models/svg_vae)